csantanapr/cloud-native-weekly/README.md

 #### News
 - Sysdig Security and Usage Report 2021 https://sysdig.com/blog/sysdig-2021-container-security-usage-report/
 - Pod Security Policy (PSP) Going away more people going to look into OPA/Greenkeeper https://github.com/kubernetes/kubernetes/pull/97171
-- ETA GA for OCP 4.6 on ROKS moved from Jan. to Feb., You can use OCP 4.6 on DTE Infra VMware
 - Rancher working on new cluster-api for terraform with gitops with native CRDs https://twitter.com/ibuildthecloud/status/1351232560731484160
 #### Assets
 - Updates to Cloud Native Toolkit CLI